swhaite/Projects/README.md

 # Projects

-Currently empty but will soon (oct 27) be filled with my past projects
+A collection of past projects